shopwp/documentation/docs/getting-started/syncing.md

 Another reason this error can show is if you have a redirect setup within the Shopify domain settings.
 To check for this, login to Shopify and go to Settings.
 From there, click the `Domains` section.

 You should see your `.myshopify.com` domain listed.
 This should set as your primary domain.
 If you see your WordPress domain make sure it's not being redirected to `.myshopify.com` OR set as your primary domain.
 You are ok to delete these.

+### "Tried running the bulk query ..."

+This error indicates that ShopWP wasn't able to find any products to sync.
+Try making sure the products you want to sync are assigned to the [ShopWP sales channel](/guides/common-issues#products--collections-not-showing) inside Shopify.

 ### "Variable $id of type ID! was provided invalid value"